daudi13/Awesome-books/README.md

 ![screenshot](./awesomebook.png)

 > This is a team project in the Microverse second Module.
-The proect is a book application that enables a user to add and remove books to a list
+The project is a book application that enables a user to add and remove books to a list

 The endgoal of the project is to build the application using Vanilla JavaScript.
-The project was built through the following stages
+The project was built through the following stage.
+Click [here](https://daudi13.github.io/Awesome-books/) to get a live preview of the project

 ## stages